richard-sebos/sebostechnology/_posts/2025-01-05-Building-VM.md

 ### Removing Existing VMs

-If the VM already existed, I made sure to remove it before proceeding.
+If a VM with the specified ID was already on the system, I made sure to remove it before proceeding.
 This allowed me to tweak configurations and rerun the script without issues.
 Of course, if you plan to use this code, ensure the VM is either backed up or no longer needed.

 ```bash
 ## If existing, remove